 RULES OF THE ROAD

-- Carry a spare inner tube as well as a CO2 cartridge and know how to change a flat.
+- Know how to change a flat and be prepared to do so.
 There are bike technicians at each aid station should you have more serious mechanical problems.

 - Ride to the right and please leave room for others to pass on your left, where appropriate.